Social Work Theories

 Systems theory

-This theory views individuals as part of larger systems, such as families, communities, and societies.
-It emphasizes the interconnectedness of these systems and how changes in one system can affect others.
+This theory views individuals within the context of the larger systems within which they operate, such as families and communities.
+It emphasizes the interconnectedness of these complex systems and how changes in one system can affect others.
 Social workers use systems theory to assess clients' environments and develop interventions that address multiple levels of influence.

 Psychosocial development theory

-Proposed by Erik Erikson, this theory outlines stages of development across the lifespan, each with its own psychosocial task.
-Social workers apply this theory to understand clients' developmental challenges and strengths, guiding interventions promoting healthy development and resolving identity crises.
+Proposed by Erik Erikson, this theory outlines eight stages of development across the lifespan, each with its own psychosocial 'task' or milestone, which is completed before progressing to the next stage.
+It centers on how people develop identity through ongoing interaction with the social environment.
+Social workers apply this theory to understand clients' developmental challenges and strengths.

 Social learning theory

-Based on the idea that people learn from observing others, social learning theory emphasizes the role of modeling, reinforcement, and imitation in shaping behavior.
-Social workers utilize this theory to help clients acquire new skills and behaviors through observation, role-playing, and positive reinforcement.
+Based on the idea that learning occurs by observing others, social learning theory (also called behaviorism or behavioral theory) emphasizes the role of modeling, reinforcement, and imitation in shaping behavior.
+Social workers utilize this theory to help clients acquire new skills and positive behaviors through observation, role-playing, and positive reinforcement.

 Psychodynamic theory

 Rooted in Freudian psychology, psychodynamic theory emphasizes the role of unconscious processes and early childhood experiences in shaping behavior.
-Social workers apply this theory to explore clients' unconscious conflicts, defense mechanisms, and relational patterns, guiding interventions that promote insight and healing.
+Social workers apply this theory to explore clients' unconscious conflicts, defense mechanisms, and relational patterns.

 Ecological systems theory

 This approach views individuals as storytellers who construct meaning from their experiences.
+Therefore, understanding the story of a person's life can provide insight into their identity, relationships, and decisions.
 Social workers collaborate with clients to explore their personal narratives, challenge negative self-narratives, and co-create alternative stories that empower change and resilience.

 Common social work practice models